Last updated: May 2025

 The Commit Panel is where files and changes from your working directory are staged and committed.

-The three parts in order of operations on the staging panel are:
+The three sections in order of operations are:

-- Staged Files — Files manually added to the index that are ready to commit.
+- Staged Files — Files staged for the next commit.

 Tabs